dustinpfister/blog_posts/_posts/threejs-box-helper.md

 layout: post
 categories: three.js
 id: 475
-updated: 2021-05-25 13:27:44
+updated: 2021-05-25 13:31:13
-version: 1.17
+version: 1.18
 ---

 In [three js](https://threejs.org/) there is a built in [box helper](https://threejs.org/docs/index.html#api/en/helpers/BoxHelper) that can be used to help when it comes to debugging tasks with a mesh, or anything else that inherits from the [Object3d Class](/2018/04/23/threejs-object32/) for that matter.
+The helper just draws a box outline around the area of the group, or object that will help to get a better vishual idea of what is going on with position, size, and orientation.

 The box can be moved and rotated just like many other objects in three js, and it can also be resized as well.
 So lets take a look at some quick examples of the box helper in three js.